Governors Who's Who

 Lorraine Baldry OBE

-Aisha Cahn is Chair of the UAL Development Council and an alumna of London College of Fashion and Central Saint Martins.
+Aisha Cahn is an alumna of London College of Fashion and Central Saint Martins.

 Formerly a lecturer at LCF, Aisha began her career as a fashion designer, founding the House of Aisha boutiques before establishing herself as an artist.
 Her abstract works are influenced by faith and science, and has had many solo and group shows in London.
 She set up the Aisha Cahn Foundation in 2008, and donates all profits from the sale of her paintings to various charities.
 Aisha works with Muslim Hands UK, and recently set up an orphanage for girls in Pakistan through the organisation.

 Nigel Carrington became Vice-Chancellor of University of the Arts London in September 2008, following a career in law and business.